Mayank8kumar/Mayank8kumar/README.md

 ---

 ### 🔹 [BNI Scraper](https://github.com/Mayank8kumar/Bni-Scraper)
-Scraper built to extract structured data from the BNI website using Python, with robust handling and storage for later analysis.
+Automates data extraction, validation, and cleaning from the BNI website to analyze networking groups and members.

+- Extracts and validates structured data using Selenium and BeautifulSoup
+- Performs data cleaning and stores results in organized formats for analysis

 > 🧠 **Tech Stack:** Python, Selenium, BeautifulSoup, Pandas, Jupyter Notebook